google/go-cloud/internal/docs/design.md

 provisioned resources or network interactions.
 Replay tests verify that:

--   The same test inputs produce the same requests (e.g., HTTP requests) to the cloud provider.
+-   The same test inputs produce the same requests (e.g., HTTP requests) to the cloud service.
 Some parts of the request may be dynamic (e.g., dates in the HTTP request headers), so the replay tests do some scrubbing when verifying that requests match.
-Some parts of this scrubbing are provider-specific.
+Some parts of this scrubbing are service-specific.

--   The replayed provider responses produce the expected results from the portable API library.
+-   The replayed service responses produce the expected results from the portable API library.

 ### Record Mode